Norman Lacy: Assistant Minister of Education / Minister for Educational Services (1979-1982)

 Lacy used his ministerial membership of the Australian Education Council and the Australian Arts Ministers' Conference to initiate the establishment of the Australian Children's Television Foundation.
-He appointed Dr Patricia Edgar to the Arts Ministry staff to steer the project, provided office space and establishment funding, and won the support of NSW Education Minister Paul Landa with whom he co-chaired the early steering committee meetings.'The Art of Getting Things Done' by Patricia Edgar in Share Visions - Women in Television, Annette Blonski and Hilary Glow Eds.
-Australian Film Commission 1999 page 30 "Norman Lacy, the Victorian Minister for the Arts and Education, happened to read a paper I’d given for the annual Grierson Lecture in which I had proposed the establishment of a foundation for children’s television.
-He asked me to see him because he said he liked the idea and I and others set about gathering support.
-Lacy took the idea to the AEC (the Council of Ministers of Education).
-After long and extensive lobbying of State governments and Canberra politicians, we succeeded."
+He appointed Dr. Patricia Edgar to the Arts Ministry staff to steer the project, provided office space and establishment funding, and won the support of NSW Education Minister Paul Landa with whom he co-chaired the early steering committee meetings.
 In 1981, Lacy addressed the Senate Standing Committee on Education and the Arts arguing for the strategic and national importance of a Commonwealth commitment to recurrent funding for the fledgling Foundation.
 Lacy's political advocacy and practical support coupled with Edgar's intellectual capacity and lobbying skills eventually won through and the Australian Children's Television Foundation was born with funding support from the Commonwealth Government collectively matched by all the State governments except Queensland.
-The Foundation has continued to flourish into the 21st century under the dual leadership of Edgar as Executive Director and its long term Chairman and patron Janet Holmes à Court.
+The Foundation has continued to flourish into the 21st century under the dual leadership of Edgar as executive director and its long term chairman and patron Janet Holmes à Court.

-His work in the planning, budgeting and delivery of the school building program gave the ex plumber some of his most satisfying experiences.
+His work in the planning, budgeting and delivery of the school building program gave the ex-plumber some of his most satisfying experiences.
 He accepted every invitation he received to visit schools in Victoria.
 Usually, the purpose of the visit was to open a new school, library, art and craft centre or physical education facility.
-The latter being the subject of a carefully thought out plan - Education & Community Activity Centre (Ecacentre) program - which more efficiently expended the funds available for school assembly halls on a greater number of secondary schools for the purpose of providing a facility for indoor physical education and sport.
+The latter being the subject of a carefully thought out plan - the Education & Community Activity Centre (Ecacentre) program which expended the funds available for school assembly halls on a greater number of secondary schools for the purpose of providing a facility for indoor physical education and sport.
 He became enthusiastic about this program for many reasons not the least of which was that the design developed at his request by the Public Works Department was able to accommodate a regulation sized basketball court.
 He regarded this as his contribution to the growth of the sport that had given him so much structure and distraction during his teenage years.
-More than 200 secondary schools benefitted from the program that also provided the structural resources needed throughout the state to accommodate his compulsory physical education policy.
+More than 200 secondary schools benefited from the program that also provided the structural resources needed throughout the state to accommodate his compulsory physical education policy.
 Returning to Healesville High School in 1981 to officially open such a facility was one of the last highlights of Lacy's Ministerial career.